 Telescopes can be tricky to use, and you should first learn how to identify basic constellation and key stars.
 You can decide later on whether you would like to invest in that equipment to find the more distant objects.
 Plus… did the first homosapiens need a telescope to find the stars?
 No!
 Just look up and enjoy the view.

-DO grab yourself a pair of binoculars
+DO grab yourself a pair of binoculars for stargazing

 They don’t have to be expensive, but a pair of binoculars will help you feel closer to the sky and see features that you can’t see with your naked eye.